 As noted in relation to Option 3, this option will involve relatively modest direct costs to decommission assets and set up a network support agreement.
 The principal costs of this option, which is to be explored with non-network proponents, is the cost of procuring network support.
 Further information to assist non-network proponents is provided in the next section.

-6.5 Option 5: Replace 66kV circuit breakers and poor condition 22kV circuit breakers
+6.5 Option 5: Replace 22kV switchgear with new switchboard